mmomtchev/nobind/README.md

 ### TypeScript support

 Version 2 adds support for built-in automatically generated TypeScript definitions.
-These will be available inside the binary module in a special read-only variable called `__typescript_types`.
+These will be available inside the binary module in a special read-only variable called `__typescript`.
 The module must be built with the macro `NOBIND_TYPESCRIPT_GENERATOR` defined.
+The default property name can be modified by defining `NOBIND_TYPESCRIPT_PROP`.
 In order to generate custom types, custom typemaps must have an additional method called `TSType()` returning an `std::string` with the TypeScript type:

 ```cpp
 template <> class FromJS<bool> {